Everything you need to know about Doug Ford’s controversial plans for new highways in Ontario

 “They don’t want me to touch the Greenbelt, we won’t touch the Greenbelt,” he said.

-Even so, Ford is seeking to fast-track two highways — the Bradford Bypass and Highway 413 — through the protected area.
+Ford is also seeking to fast-track two highways — the Bradford Bypass and Highway 413 — through the protected area.

 Municipalities and developers in the Greater Toronto Area are also pushing to open up the Greenbelt.
 In November 2021, York Regional Council, representing nine municipalities north of Toronto, voted to allow a developer’s request to open up pockets of the protected area for certain types of development.
 Though the change still needs approval from the provincial government, critics decried it as the “start of the infringement on the Greenbelt.”